 Improving Communication Skills

 One corporate training area that has become an increasingly important focus area as a consequence of COVID-19 is communication skills.
 As companies and workers juggle and adapt to changing work models from fully remote to in-office and tap international labor pools, employees need direction and refreshers on productive and appropriate communication methods.
+Communication is a benefit of staying resilient with continual learning.

 HR managers must now incorporate standard communication methods such as phone and email with more advanced training on platforms like Zoom, Slack or Microsoft Teams, along with guidance on usage, nuance, and context.
 This means providing training that shows employees how to adjust their communications based on the message, the medium, the audience, the intent, and the goal.